Key Rules And Regulations

 • The grid for race three is based on finishing positions, however there is also a reversed-grid element to the starting order.
 Numbers representing the cars that finished from sixth to 12th position in race two are put into a bowl, and one number is drawn at random.
 The corresponding car will start on pole, with the cars that finished ahead of it reversed i.e. if number six is chosen, the car that finished sixth in race two will start from pole ahead of the car that finished fifth, fourth, third etc. The remainder of the grid follows as per the finishing order of race two

-Cars from eighth place onwards will be able to deploy Hybrid power from a reduced minimum speed, ensuring these drivers can utilise the additional power quicker than the leading order.
+Cars from eighth place onwards will be able to deploy boost power from a reduced minimum speed, ensuring these drivers can utilise the additional power quicker than the leading order.

-Deployment Minimum Car Speed (KPH) Hybrid Seconds/Lap Laps with Hybrid
+Deployment Minimum Car Speed (KPH) Boost Seconds/Lap Laps with Boost

 A Circuits B Circuits